lfcipriani/punkt-segmenter/README.md

-A set of tools to do natural language processing in Portuguese.
+The purpose of this repository is to add/collect algorithms for Natural Language Processing implemented in Ruby language.